-Peel the onions and wash them.
-Cut the onions into thin slices using a sharp knife.
+Peel the onions and wash them with water.
+Cut them into thin slices using a sharp knife.
 Make sure the slices are almost equal in size to ensure even browning.
-You can use a mandolin slicer or a food processor to slice the onions.
+You can also use a mandolin slicer or a food processor to slice the onions.

-If the onions are very sharp, you can soak them in cold water for 15 minutes before slicing.
-You can also wear safety glasses while slicing the onions.
+If the onions are very sharp, soak them in cold water for 15 minutes before slicing.
+You can also wear safety glasses while slicing.

-Take a large kitchen towel and spread the onion slices over it.
-Leave on the counter for a few hours to get rid of the excess moisture.
+Spread the onion slices on a dish towel and leave them on the counter for a few hours to get rid of the excess moisture.

-Heat 8–10 cups of oil in a large pan.
+Heat oil in a large pan over high heat.
 The oil should be enough to cover the onion slices.
 When the oil is hot, add the onion.
 Never add the onion in less hot oil.
 They will not become crispy afterward.

 Fry on high heat for 8-10 minutes.
-Frying on high heat for 8-10 minutes is important to get rid of the moisture in the onion slices.
-Now simmer the heat to low and fry till onions are golden brown.
-Keep stirring the onions very frequently.
+Frying on high heat for the initial few minutes is important to get rid of the moisture.
+Now reduce the heat to low and fry until onions are golden brown.
+Keep stirring very frequently.

 Once the onions are browned, remove them on a plate lined with paper towels and spread them on the plate.
 Keep in mind that onions will brown slightly more even after taking out from the oil.

-Spread the Birista over the plate lined with kitchen tissue.
-This step is important to get crispy fried onion.
 Leave the Birista on the plate for 4-5 minutes.
 It will become crisp in this time.
 Store in an airtight container and freeze for upto 6 months.
 Use as desired.